tmc323/Chord-Annotations/README.txt

 * Audio files

   We provide only chord annotations, no audio files.
-  You can get the audio files from:
+  You can get the audio files or CD information from:

   - RWC_Pop audios (wavs)
-    Please contact Masakata Goto at
+    Please contact Dr. Masataka Goto at
     http://staff.aist.go.jp/m.goto/RWC-MDB

   - uspop audio (mp3s)